spooky-th-ghost/dagathia/README.md

 #### Horji the Radiant
 It is said that the slight gnome known as Horji could, given the time and audience, seduce even the likes of Black Jenny (anyone who has relayed this joke to Jenny has been rendered conspicuosly absent).
 Horji is described as having a sort of otherworldy air about him, with people traveling all the way across the seas to come hear him speak and perform.
-He gained notoriety when he was able to bring the kings and the navy to a truce, ending the 2nd Pirate war.
+He gained notoriety when he was able to bring the kings and the navy to a truce, ending the 2nd Pirate war, as well is being instrumental in drafting the [NAVAL PORT] accords in.
 Reluctant to be reffered to as a 'King', Horji only accepts the title to ensure the freedom of all who seek it.
 Those who took to the seas in search of freedom and the thrill of adventure are most likely to kneel upon seeing the sails of Horji's ship *Romance Dawn*, unaware of the irony.

 #### Bheldus Glitterfist
 The longest reigning king is none other than the boisterous Dwarven warrior known as Bheldus Glitterfist.
 Known for his good humor and propensity for revelry, Bheldus most notably of all owns over half of the property in Turta' Mara, resting at his keep there when there is no rumor of new treasure worth finding.
 Though Bheldus commands great respect and legions of men, he is a simple man, and pursues the most common goal among pirates: Riches.
 This is more than apparent when one encounters his crew, all clad in glittering armor and jewels atop his massive gold plated steam charger *The Seas Bounty*.
 It is said that if Bheldus were to upturn his vaults, he could fill the sea itself.

+## Elite Naval Officers

+### Fleet Admiral Gerrick Warsong
+One may look at the fact that pirates outnumber naval soldiers by a factor of 5 to 1 and assume that this means that the navy would have no chance were war to break out again between the Navy and the kings.
+This individual need only to see Gerrick Warsong in person to likely reverse their oppinion.
+This seasoned commander of the naval forces iron will and force of mind has been said to render weak men uncocious merely by entering his presence.
+Though a strict disciplinarian, his obvious concern for the common folk and passion for true justice has earned him the respect of law abiding citizens and pirates alike.
+It is said that he is the only person to have faced Black Jenny in single combat and lived, earning even her respect, which has generally only ever been extended to the Kings (Horji not included).

+# Notable Locations

+## Turta' Mara
+Turta' Mara is one of the largest and most populous ports in all of Dagathia, it serves as the unoficial capitol city for those who take up the pirate lifestyle.
+It is one of the few islands that naval ships refuse to visit, understanding that the long arm of the law can only reach so far.
+Many crews veiw Turta' Mara as their home port.
+The port also serves as the location for the rate but not unheard of Pirate Summit, in which pirates of great reknown hold audience with the Four Kings.

+## Fross Lobby
+If sailing through the northern regions of the sea, it is more likely than not that you will see the Ivory tower of Fross Lobby on the horizon.
+This Port serves as the royal city of the empire, as well as the barracks and training ground for the Naval elite.